meuleman/gae-init-docs/main/templates/tutorial/view.md

     )
 ```

-### Contact View Template
+### Template

-After creating the handler, we are going to need a template to be able to
-present a contact's personal page.
-Create a new file
+After creating the handler, we are going to need a template to be able to present a contact's personal detail page.
-`contact_view.html` in the `templates` directory
-and paste the following code there:
+Create a new file `contact_view.html` in the `templates` directory and paste the following code there:

 ```html
 # extends 'base.html'